-Conversations can be done over any activity – reading a book, going to the park, going for some ice-cream or even going on a drive.
+Conversations can be done over any activity – reading a book, going to the park, eating ice cream, or even on a drive.
 You must make use of the opportunities as and when you get them.

 Remember: children are keen observers.
-They learn from their surroundings and model themselves based on you.
+They learn from their surroundings, and they model themselves based on you.
 Your kids will learn to communicate by observing you keenly.
-They will even imitate speech and behavior[td_smart_list_end].
+They will even imitate speech and behavior.

 The way you carry yourself around your kids, your manner of talking to others, and your general attitude are of paramount importance.
 If you are polite to others, then they will learn that it is expected for people to be good-mannered.